Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 - Akron is 5-5-0 against the spread this year.

-- So far this year, the Zips have been installed as underdogs by a 13.5-point margin or more six times and are 4-2 ATS in those contests.
+- The Zips have been underdogs by 13.5 points or more six times this year and are 4-2 ATS in those matchups.

-- Akron's games this season have gone over the point total five times in 10 opportunities (50%).
+- Akron has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

 - The Zips average 138.5 fewer yards per game (357.8) than the Golden Flashes give up (496.3).

-- This season the Zips have 15 turnovers, five fewer than the Golden Flashes have takeaways (20).
+- This year the Zips have 15 turnovers, five fewer than the Golden Flashes have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.